Error-331/code_tests/docs/bible/links.md

 Messengers of Peace - January 19 (May we be bearers of the goodness of God by deliberately sharing the kindness of his heart and the power of his transformative love);

+Holy Expectation - January 20 (As we focus our attention on Jesus, the perfection of his love lights up the expectations of our hearts.
+Jesus joy ws knowing we would be his);